FREQUENTLY ASKED QUESTIONS

 Shelter – Covered, with at least three sides, dry and blocks main wind

-Health Care – yearly checkups, worming, yearly vaccinations, hooves
+Health Care – yearly checkups, worming -- as needed, yearly vaccinations,

 Companionship – consider at least 2 goats to keep each other company.